riverinme/Structure_Form_Finding_HH/readme.md

 ## About

-**To find the shape/form of a highly geometry nonlinear structre.**
+**To find the shape/form of a highly geometry-nonlinear structure.**

 ## Checklist
 Before init a new model from SAP2000...
 - Constrains must be pinned, i.e. Ux, Uy, Uz fixed **ONLY**
-- If use special groups for different properties, make sure the group name has been assigned to target frames.
+- If using special groups for different properties, make sure the group name has been assigned to target frames.
-- If do form finding based on selfweight, iteration is needed, and mass source shall be defined in Sap2000.
+- If doing form-finding based on self-weight, iteration is needed, and mass source shall be defined in Sap2000.
 See [eg double oval form found by dead](https://github.com/riverinme/Structure_Form_Finding_HH/blob/master/eg_double_oval_form_found%20by%20dead.py)
 ## Get Started
-### 1. Initiate a MxN 2d web model
+### 1. Initiate an MxN 2d web model
 **Open this file and start to rock!!!**
 [eg_2d-pretensioned-net](https://github.com/riverinme/Structure_Form_Finding_HH/blob/master/eg_2d-pretensioned-net.py)
 - Initiate an instance
 `aaa = TwoDShapeFinding(m, n, 2)`
-    - m is node number in X dir.
+    - m is the node number in X dir.
-    - n is node number in Y dir.
+    - n is the node number in Y dir.
     - "2" means node distance is 2.
         > The unit sys is **KN.m.C**
 - Set constrains